 4.2.
 Stanford CoreNLP

-Stanford CoreNLP is the most popular Java NLP framework which provides various tools for performing NLP tasks.
-The official website provides tutorials and documentation with information on how to use this framework.
+Stanford CoreNLP is a popular Java NLP framework that provides various tools for performing NLP tasks.

 5. Machine Learning